fmfi-svt-deadlock/reader-hw/README.md

 # reader-hw
-Schematic and PCB layout for the Reader
+Schematic, PCB layout and box for the Reader